oceanesch/mylibrary/README.md

 This will open the front of the application on http://localhost:3000

-You can know either sign up and start adding some books to your shelf or login with an already existing user:
+You can now either sign up and start adding some books to your shelf or login with an already existing user:
 * User email: test@test.com
 * Password: Secret!1